Imam-Faheem/Imam-Faheem/README.md

 ## About Me

-Experienced front-end developer with a passion for crafting visually stunning and user-friendly websites and web applications.
-Proficient in HTML, CSS, SASS, Bootstrap, Tailwind, JavaScript, and React.js.
-Constant learner, staying updated with industry trends.
-Excited about networking, seeking new opportunities, and growing in my career.
+Experienced MERN Stack developer with a focus on creating visually appealing and user-friendly websites and web applications.
+Proficient in the complete web development stack, including HTML, CSS, SASS, Bootstrap, Tailwind, JavaScript, React.js,Next.js, Nest.js, Node.js, and Express.
+Constantly learning and staying updated with industry trends.
+Excited about networking, seeking new opportunities, and advancing in my career.

 ## Portfolio